v2fly/v2ray-step-by-step/en_US/advanced/tls.md

 systemctl status v2ray
 ```

-If you see errors when checking its status, `cat /var/log/syslog` to see the actual errors.
-One problem you will likely run into is that v2ray can't load the certificate files due to permission issue.
+If you see errors when checking its status, `cat /var/log/syslog` to see the actual errors.You will likely run into a permission issue that prevents certificate files from being loaded.
 This is because v2ray isn't run as the root user by default.
-To fix it, we need to change the systemctl config (https://github.com/shadowsocks/v2ray-plugin/issues/54).
+To fix it, we need to specify the user in the systemctl service config (https://github.com/shadowsocks/v2ray-plugin/issues/54).

 Run `systemctl status v2ray` to locate the service config file `/etc/systemd/system/v2ray.service`